thatoneolib/senko/docs/source/api/cogs/settings.rst

 Models
 ******

-To make working with them easier, settings are provided as models.
-You receive an instance of these when calling the appropriate method of the settings cog.
+Guild and user settings are provided as models.
+Instances of these models are returned by the corresponding methods of the settings cog.

 Guild Settings
 ==============

-The guild settings database model represents an entry in the ``guild_settings`` table in the database.
+The model for guild settings represents a single row in the ``guild_settings`` table.
+Instances of this class are available through :meth:`.SettingsCog.get_guild_settings`.

 .. autoclass:: cogs.settings.GuildSettings
     :members: